-If you are like most people in the world, then most likely the first thing you do in the morning is drink a cup of coffee.
-But, have you ever wondered what the jolt of caffeine is doing to your body?
-Besides perking you up in the morning and giving you a pick-me-up in the evening, caffeine can have many negative effects on your body.
+If you are like most people in the world, then the first thing you do in the morning is drink a cup of coffee.
+In fact, of nearly 3,000 adults interviewed in the United States this year, 64 percent have consumed coffee within the past day.
+But, have you ever wondered what that jolt of caffeine is doing to your body?
+Besides perking you up in the morning and giving you a pick-me-up in the evening, caffeine can have some negative effects on your body if you’re overdoing it.

 That’s probably the last thing you want to hear, but it’s true.
 Caffeine has been linked to numerous diseases and health issues.
 The most surprising effect that caffeine has on your body is that it can severely harm your eyesight.
-But is caffeine harmful enough that you should stop drinking your morning cup of Joe?
+But, is caffeine so awful that you should stop drinking your morning cup of Joe?

 Basic Info About Caffeine